MarcoBendinelli/HangOut-Flutter-Mobile-App/README.md

 * The third-party APIs integrated
 * Details strategies employed to optimize the performance
 * Testing: the unit, widget, and integration testing process
-* How code branches are organized.
+* How code branches are organized
 * Continuous integration and continuous deployment process.

 ## Phone Navigation Graph